-The critical analysis of achievements made by the Agency to date provide a solid foundation for the future growth and development of its operations and its mandate.
+Critical analysis of the achievements of the Agency to date provides a solid foundation for the future growth and development of its operations according to its mandate.
 It should develop further its agility and ability to respond rapidly to shifting political priorities in the Justice and Home Affairs domain.
-At the same time, the Agency should keep its proactive partnership with the Member States, recognising and responding to their changing and evolving needs.
-Finally, eu-LISA should continue its already established close and constructive cooperation with the European Commission on the basis of mutual respect and cooperation, providing expertise and contributing to present and future initiatives, as required.
-The agency will continue building up on the achievements it has accomplished in the previous years.
+At the same time, the Agency should keep its proactive partnership with the Member States, while recognising and responding to their changing and evolving needs.
+Finally, eu-LISA should continue its already established close and constructive cooperation with the European Commission on the basis of mutual respect and cooperation, in providing expertise and contributing to present and future initiatives, as required.
+The Agency will continue to build on the achievements it has accomplished in previous years.

 In the past years, eu-LISA has successfully delivered its mandate related to the operational management of the large-scale IT systems, namely SIS II, VIS and Eurodac.
-The Agency not only assured the operational management of the systems in accordance with the respective requirements, but also was able to address proactively their evolutions arising from developments in the operational environment.
-Such evolutions include, but are not limited to, legal changes, socio-political changes or changes in political priorities (such as Eurodac Recast, migration flows, the introduction of the Automated Fingerprint Identification System (AFIS) to SIS II, and so on).
+The Agency not only assured the operational management of the systems in accordance with their respective requirements, but also was able to address proactively their evolution arising from developments in the operational environment.
+Such evolution includes, but is not limited to, legal changes, socio-political changes or changes in political priorities (such as the Eurodac Recast, migration flows, the introduction of the Automated Fingerprint Identification System (AFIS) to SIS II, and so on).
 The Agency provided the necessary adaptive and corrective maintenance of the systems, and the systems performed as per the service level agreements.

-Substantial efforts were made for the further development of the systems, including implementation of hundreds of complex and interdependent projects and studies for the technical and functional evolution of the systems, some of them continuing throughout a couple of years.
+Substantial efforts were made to further develop the systems, and included the implementation of hundreds of complex and interdependent projects and studies for the technical and functional evolution of the systems, with some of them lasting over several years.
 These projects covered both the systems (Eurodac, VIS/BMS (Biometric Matching System) and SIS II) and associated communication infrastructure.
 The Agency also undertook a number of steps to implement the best IT service management (ITSM)/IT Infrastructure Library (ITIL) practices.

-Furthermore, in since 2017 eu-LISA made substantial progress with implementation of new tasks entrusted to the Agency, in particular, launching gradually the work towards the implementation of the EES, ETIAS, ECRIS-TCN and the new interoperability architecture.
+Furthermore, since 2017 eu-LISA has made substantial progress in implementing new tasks entrusted to the Agency, in particular, launching gradually the work towards the implementation of the EES, ETIAS, ECRIS-TCN and the new interoperability architecture.
 The Agency also embarked on a comprehensive internal transformation programme with the aim of aligning the organisation with its new mandate and responsibilities.
-The programme, named "eu-LISA 2.0", aims to ensure that the reorganisation process is delivered in an open and transparent manner, engaging actively the Agency's staff.
-A key element of the programme is a new organisational structure and operating model of the Agency, which have been rolled out as of 1 September 2019. eu-LISA has gained substantial experience and knowledge and has proved to be a reliable provider of operational services which has given the co-legislators the confidence to expand the number of systems to be managed by the Agency.
+The programme, called 'eu-LISA 2.0', is aimed at ensuring that the reorganisation process is delivered in an open and transparent manner, engaging actively the Agency's staff.
+A key element of the programme is a new organisational structure and operating model of the Agency, which have been rolled out as of 1 September 2019. eu-LISA has gained substantial experience and knowledge and has proved to be a reliable provider of operational services which has given the co-legislators the confidence to increase the number of systems to be managed by the Agency.

-With the adoption of standard project management methodologies and with establishment and continuous evolution of the Portfolio Management capability (PPM), the Agency would more accurately plan programmes, projects and activities based on resource capacity, better estimate project costs, anticipate future demand, prioritize projects to ensure strategic alignment and increase the success of budget execution resulting in overall increased value to the stakeholders.
+With the adoption of standard project management methodologies and establishment and continuous evolution of the Portfolio Management capability (PPM), the Agency will more accurately plan programmes, projects and activities based on resource capacity, better estimate project costs, anticipate future demand, prioritise projects to ensure strategic alignment and increase the success of budget execution resulting in overall increased value to the stakeholders.

-The Agency provides the necessary trainings to Member States on the technical use of the systems, which have received very positive feedback from participants.
-At the same time, as required by its establishing regulation, eu-LISA has been continuously performing technology monitoring and research to follow technology developments, providing its stakeholders with reliable information and analysis.
+The Agency provides the necessary training to Member States on the technical use of the systems, which have received very positive feedback from participants.
+At the same time, as required by its establishing regulation, eu-LISA has been continuously performing technology monitoring and research to follow technology developments, and providing its stakeholders with reliable information and analysis.